status-im/nimbus-eth1/execution_chain/sync/beacon/README.md

 |                              |      |                                      |
 | nec_sync_peers               | size | # of peers working concurrently      |
 | nec_sync_non_peers_connected | size | # of other connected peers           |

+### Graphana example

+There is an [example configuration](#Grafana-example.json) for the syncer on **mainnet** for the Grafana metrics display server.
+For this example, Grafana is configured on top of prometheus which in turn is configured roughly as

+      /etc/prometheus/prometheus.yml:
+        [..]
+        scrape_configs:
+          [..]
+          # Use "ip addr add 172.16.210.1/24 dev lo" if there is no
+          # such interface address "172.16.210.1" on the local network
+          - job_name: mainnet
+            static_configs:
+            - targets: ['172.16.210.1:9099']

+The nimbus_ececution client is supposed to run with the additional command line arguments (note that port *9099* is default)

+      --metrics-address=172.16.210.1 --metrics-port=9099

+A general [Metric visualisation](https://github.com/status-im/nimbus-eth1?tab=readme-ov-file#metric-visualisation) setup is described as part of the introductory [README.md](../../../README.md) of the *nimbus-eth1* package.